-Similarly to previous adaptive attacks on full-information coin-flipping protocols, our attack exploits the ``jumps'' in the protocol expected outcome; assume \wlg (see \cref{sec:FullCoin} for justification) that in each round only a \emph{single} party sends a message and let $\Msgg{} = (\Msgg{1},\ldots, \Msgg{\lenproto})$ denote the protocol transcript (\ie parties' messages) in a random all-honest execution of $\Pi$.
-For $\msgg{}\in \Supp(\Msgg{})$, let $\Pi(\msgg{})$ denote the final outcome of the execution described by $\msgg{}$, and for $\msgg{\le i}\in \Supp(\Msgg{\le i} \eqdef (\Msgg{1},\ldots,\Msgg{i}) )$ let $\Pi(\msgg{\le i}) \eqdef \expecc{\Pi(\Msgg{}) \mid \Msgg{\le i} = \msgg{\le i})}$ be the expected outcome given a partial transcript.
-We refer to $\Pi(\Msgg{\le i}) - \Pi(\Msgg{<i})$ (\ie the change in the expected outcome induced by the \ith message) as the \ith jump in the protocol execution.
-Our attack exploits these gaps in a very different manner than what previous attacks did.
+be the ``jump'' in the expected outcome induced by the \ith message.
+Accordingly, we refer to $\diff(\Msgg{\le i})$ as the \ith jump in the protocol execution.
+Our attack manipulates these jumps in a very different manner than what previous attacks did.
 First, the decision whether to corrupt a given message is based on the (conditional) \emph{variance} of the jumps ($L_2$ norm), a more subtle measure than the \emph{maximal} possible change ($L_\infty$ norm) considered by previous attacks.
-Second, even when it decides that the next message is useful for biasing the protocol's outcome, it only \emph{gently} alters the message: it corrupts the party about to send the message with a certain probability, and when corrupting, only moderately changes the message distribution.
-Being gentle allows the attack to bypass the main obstacles in attacking many-turn protocols (see details in \cref{sec:intro:Technique:Many}).
-Furthermore, in some setting of interest the attack can be made efficient.
-Efficient attacks where not even known for the single-turn, arbitrary message length case (the recursive attack of \cite{TaumanKR18} is inherently inefficient).
-Finally, the gentleness of the attack make analyzing it a rather simple (and pleasurable!) task; the transcript of the gently attacked execution is not ``too different'' from the all-honest (unattacked) execution of the protocol.
-Consequently, the analysis requires one only to get a good understanding of the all-honest execution, and not of the typically very complicated execution the attack induces.\footnote{Gentle attacks, in the general sense that the attacker does not try to maximize the effect of the attack in each round, but rather keeps the attacked execution similar to the all-honest one, were found useful in many other settings.
-A partial list includes attacking different types of coin-flipping protocols \cite{Maji10,HaitnerOmri14,BermanHT18,BHMO18}, and proving parallel repetition of computationally sound proofs \cite{HaastadPWP10,HaitnerPR13,BermanHT20}.} Details below.
+Second, even when the attacker decides that the next message is useful for biasing the protocol's outcome, it only \emph{gently} alters the message: It corrupts the party about to send the message only with a certain probability, and even when corrupting, only moderately changes the message distribution.
+Being gentle allows the attack to bypass the main obstacles in attacking many-turn protocols.
+The gentleness also makes analyzing the attack's performance easier; the transcript of the gently attacked execution is not ``too different'' from the all-honest (un-attacked) execution of the protocol.
+Consequently, the analysis requires only a good understanding of the all-honest execution, and not of the typically very complicated execution the attack induces.\footnote{ Gentle attacks, in the general sense that the attacker does not try to maximize the effect of the attack in each round but instead keeps the attacked execution similar to the all-honest one, were found helpful in many other settings.
+A partial list includes attacking different types of coin-flipping protocols \cite{Maji10,HaitnerOmri14,BermanHT18,BHMO18}, and proving parallel repetition of computationally sound proofs \cite{HaastadPWP10,HaitnerPR13,BermanHT20}. } Details below.